james0w-klein5q/notes/README.md

 # 2023-12-23
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex code may demonstrate your technical prowess, but simple and readable code demonstrates your understanding of the problem and respect for future maintainers.
 Always strive to write code that is easy to read, understand, and modify.
 Remember, code is read far more often than it is written."

+# 2023-12-24
+- Today's programming wisdom is to be a lifelong learner.
+As technology continues to evolve at an unprecedented rate, it is essential for programmers to constantly update their knowledge and skills.
+This means staying up-to-date with the latest programming languages, frameworks, and tools, as well as keeping an eye on emerging trends and technologies.

+To be successful in the programming field, you must also develop excellent communication and teamwork skills, because programming is often a collaborative process.
+Learning to effectively communicate with colleagues, clients, or team members can make all the difference in getting a project done on time and within budget.
+Additionally, being able to break down complex problems into manageable tasks and then communicate those tasks effectively can lead to more efficient and successful projects.